 - COBIT 2019 establishes a “goals cascade” that starts with stakeholder drivers and needs and ends with governance and management objectives.

 - Relates components to both governance and management

 By promoting integration between governance and management, the alignments for processes now incorporate guidance for each governance component, which focuses on establishing “capability levels” for each activity.

 COBIT 5 created “enabling” processes.
 COBIT 2019 changes these to create four focus areas: DevOps, Small and Medium Enterprises, Risk, and Information Security.

 To govern an IT program effectively, you need to know how information flows across the enterprise.
 COBIT 2019 enables this by providing a clear list of what needs to be done and how that needs to be communicated using the terms “input” and “output.”

 COBIT 2019 recognizes organizations’ continuous monitoring needs.
 Thus, it created a new process for ongoing improvements.
 While governance continues to ask business operations and enablement questions, management must design and execute plans and review effectiveness to determine benefits.
 As part of this, change enablement takes on a more decisive role, incorporating a continuous improvement cycle.

 - Define stakeholder (internal and external)

 - Create a defined organizational structure

-- Ensure appropriate responsibility and accountability listed within the structure
+- Ensure appropriate responsibility and accountability are listed within the structure.

 - Review people, skills, and competencies